JetPlay’s Ludo AI platform accelerates game concept creation

-JetPlay has launched Ludo, a game creation platform that leverages artificial intelligence to accelerate the creative process.
+JetPlay has launched Ludo, a game creation platform that uses artificial intelligence to accelerate the creative process.

-Seattle-based JetPlay has launched the open beta of Ludo, following a successful closed beta with participation from independent studios around the world.
+The Seattle-based JetPlay has launched the open beta of Ludo, following a successful closed beta with participation from independent studios around the world.
 It will be a big test about whether automation can be useful in the domain of creativity, where humans have dominated so far.

 Ludo is a game ideation platform that helps teams come up with ideas for games as well as images that can help them generate concept art.
 To me, this could go either way depending on the quality of the results.
 If it doesn’t work well, it could be a terrible idea, spitting out clones of popular games or otherwise leading creators astray.
 If it works well, however, it could accelerate creative moments and put your imagination on turbocharge, giving you a place to start your creative work.

 Ludo is Latin for “I Play,” and it uses machine learning and natural language processing to develop game concepts 24 hours a day.
 The platform is constantly learning and evolving.
-Ludo is built on a database of close to a million games and is agile and supremely intelligent, said Tom Pigott, CEO of JetPlay in an email to GamesBeat.
+Ludo is built on a database of close to a million games and is agile and supremely intelligent, said JetPlay CEO Tom Pigott in an email to GamesBeat.

 “The inspiration behind this company, I guess you could say, was that necessity is the mother of invention,” Pigott said.
 “Our origins are as a hypercasual mobile gaming studio, and we had the same challenge as other studios of having to develop a constant stream of new game concepts on a monthly basis, knowing that the vast majority of the prototypes wouldn’t make it past the first CTR/CPI/D1 tests.
 I wondered if it might be possible to leverage some of the recent advances in AI and natural language processing to create a tool that generates an endless amount of game concepts, based on a well-trained database of games.”